jsany/cli-kit/README.md

 yarn link
 ```

-It already publish to npm, so you can `npm i -g @jsany/cli-kit` instead of above step, of course it is suggested as template or demo, base it diy youself
+It already publish to npm, so you can `npm i -g @jsany/cli-kit` instead of above step, of course it is suggested as template or demo, base it diy yourself

 ```sh
 cli-kit init